houthacker/remeha-modbus/README.md

 must be reloaded after executing this service.

 > [!CAUTION]
 > Run this service at your own risk.
-Executing it may mess up your existing Remeha devices and entities
+Executing it may mess up your pre-existing Remeha devices and entities
-> if devices have been added or (re)moved.
+> if devices are added or (re)moved because of the rediscovery.

+> Forcing rediscovery does not change your physical appliance settings.

 ### read_registers